bogeeee/restfuncs/readme.md

 ## REST interface

-Like the name restfuncs suggests, there's also a REST interface for the case that you don't use the neat RPC client or you want to call these from other languages, etc.
+Like the name Restfuncs suggests, there's also a simple REST (http) interface for the case that you don't use the neat RPC client, or you want to call these from non-js languages, etc.
 <br/>
-Restfuncs follows a **zero conf / gracefully accepting** approach:
+Restfuncs follows a **zero conf / gracefully accepting / non-strict** approach (a client is still free to implement the strictness):
-The following example service method...
+The following example API method...
 ```typescript
     async getBook(name: string, authorFilter?: string) {